 Given this information, I had a lot to think about.
 On the positive side, I was strong both mentally and physically and had the will to want to beat this.
 I decided that I would take option three and was scheduled for surgery two weeks later.

 Notice I said we.
-It was very important to me that I played and continue to play an active role and take ownership of any treatment plans or decisions that would be made about my care.
-This made me stronger, be more positive and increased my strength to fight.
+It was very important to me that I played and continue to play an active role and take ownership of any treatment plans or decisions that would be made about me care.
+This made me stronger, be more positive and increase my strength to fight.

 The big day finally arrived.
 Scared and with tears in my eyes, my parents and friends said that they would see me when I got out of surgery and I was wheeled down the hallway.
 I don't remember even getting to the operating room.
 I was told afterwards that the neurosurgeon told my family and friends that he didn't know what to expect; meaning, would I be able to talk?
 Feed myself?
 Walk?

-As I think back over the years prior to my diagnosis, I remember having migraines, which started in high school.
+As I think back over the years prior to my diagnosis I remember having migraines, which started in high school.
 They would happen 2 to 3 times a year and were extremely severe.
 I could tell they were coming on because my tongue would go numb.
-Then, starting with my fingertips, my arm would start to go numb.
-My sight would go blurry, I couldn't stand to be in the light, then I would start vomiting.
-I went to the doctor a number of times but was never given a CT scan or MRI.
+Then starting with my fingertips my arm would start to go numb.
+My sight would go blurry, I couldn't stand to be in the light, then I would get start vomiting.
+I went to the doctor a number of times was never given a CT Scan or MRI.
 Could this have been the start of the tumor?
-No one knows, not even the doctors can determine how long the tumor had been there.
+No one knows not even the doctors can determine how long the tumor had been there.

-In addition, the past four years, in May, I have been part of a delegation with the National Brain Tumor Society that went to Washington to lobby my State Representatives and Senators to increase NIH funding and for a federal bill for Chemotherapy Parody.
+In addition, the past four years in May I have been part of a delegation with the National Brain Tumor Society that went to Washington to lobby my State Representatives and Senators to increase NIH funding and for a federal bill for Chemotherapy Parody.
 This bill is very important for patients as I mentioned before for quality of life.
-Currently only about half the states have their own bill which makes the insurance companies cover both the oral and IV Temodar the same.
+Currently only about have states have there own bill which makes the insurance companies cover both the oral and IV Temodar the same.
 Every patient should be able to make the choice for themselves as to which form of Temodar they want to take IV or oral.

 I have also made it my mission to increase awareness for brain tumors.
 I have reached out to all areas of the media.
-I have had numerous articles in the newspapers, one of which was picked up by USA Today.
-I have been on TV a number of times and have had 4 radio interviews.
+I have had numerous articles in the newspapers one of which was picked up be the USA Today, I have been on TV a number of times and have had 4 radio interviews.

-In November of 2015, I was recognized by the CURE media group as a GBM HERO; this award is for going above and beyond the standard of GBM care.
+In November of 2015 I was recognized by the CURE media group as a GBM HERO at the SNO Conference (Society for Neuro Oncology) in San Antonio.
+This award is for going above and beyond the standard of GBM care.
 What an honor it is to be recognized on a national level for the work that I do to help others navigate their GBM diagnosis.